 There are few better places to go rock climbing than the Highlands of Scotland.
-The spring and summer days are bright and long allowing us to take advantage of the huge amount of rock climbing on offer.
+The spring and summer days are bright and long allowing us to take advantage of the huge amount of summer climbing on offer.
 The crags are quiet and the variety of rock, style and difficulty is comparable with anywhere in Europe.

 DARE TO EXPERIENCE ADVENTURE

 The ratios for climbing really depend on what you want to get out of your day.
 Larger groups who wish to have a taster Rock Climbing session or, families interested in learning how to climb safely are welcome at a maximum of four participants to one instructor.
 Guided climbing on Ben Nevis, learn to lead courses and classic mountain routes are much more rewarding and safer at a lower ratio of two participants to one mountain guide.